 A colonoscopy can help your doctor determine the possible causes of abdominal pain, rectal bleeding, chronic constipation, chronic diarrhea, and other intestinal problems.

-are an abnormal growth of the intestinal mucosa.
+The polyps are an abnormal growth of the intestinal mucosa.
 They are usually benign, but over time, some can become malignant, causing colon cancer.

 Anyone can have polyps, but the risk of developing them increases, especially after the age of 50, in smokers, overweight people, and those with a family history of colon cancer.